Importance of Background Information

 Locating Pertinent Data

 Some of the details are straightforward but you may not be sure where to find others.
 The first place to look is the receipt, especially one from a gallery.
 It will list the basics of the artwork e.g., artist name, title and year of the artwork) but also the provenance and it serves as proof of ownership.
 The receipt should always be kept when purchasing artwork.

 The back of a painting is incredibly important as it has various pieces of information that can provide provenance and auction history.
 A past appraisal or a condition report prepared by a reputable conservator are also helpful as they would hold information on the medium, material, markings and signature.

 Identifying the medium of the artwork can also be tricky.
 Here are some tips:

 - If the painting has an edition number, it is most likely a print and not a canvas.

-- Oil paintings and water colours have distinct appearances making them simpler to identify
+- Oil paintings and water colors have distinct appearances making them simpler to identify

 - Having high resolution photos of the pieces in your art collection are imperative as they can assist a valuation specialist with determining the factors you may be having difficulty with.

 Knowing the exhibition and publication history of an artwork is also significant.
 The fact that an artwork has been critically assessed helps a potential seller or lender gain a level of comfort with it.
 Exhibitions and publications also provide provenance.
 If an artwork has appeared in a publication, it means it was written about by someone knowledgeable about the art and well-known in the industry.
 It invariably provides validation for the artwork.
 Artworks that have been featured in exhibitions and publications are also viewed favorably in the marketplace and may enhance the demand.